richoux/QUBO_learning/README.md

 * results: contains the results of experiments run for our paper.
 * scripts: scripts to run different experiments in the paper.
 * spaces: training and test sets. `spaces/complete` and `spaces/incomplete` contain training sets of Experiment 1 and 2, respectively.
 * src: source code of the project. `src/make_spaces` contains the source code to generate training and test sets. `src/models` contains the code of our different models.
-The model presented in the paper is `src/models/block_learning_opt` (and `src/models/block_learning_sat` for the model without the objective function).
+The model presented in the paper is `src/models/block_learning_opt` (and `src/models/block_learning_sat` for the model without the objective function). `src/explored` contains different models and learning schemes that have been tested before `src/models/block_learning_opt` and `src/models/block_learning_sat`.

 <br>